soerenberg/soerenberg.github.io/index.md

 ---

 <img src="images/me.jpg" alt="me" width=130 class="textwrapleft"/>
-I currently work as a data scientist at Fit Analytics a Berlin-based e-commerce company and one of the world's leading companies to provide online sizing recommendations in fashion.
+I currently work as a data scientist at Fit Analytics, a Berlin-based e-commerce company and one of the world's leading companies to provide online sizing recommendations in fashion.

-My Ph.d. is in mathematics.
+My Ph.D. is in mathematics.
 You can find more on my past publications and academic work <a href="academia.html">here.</a>